Star Trek (Bantam Books): Classic Episodes (1991)

 Star Trek: The Classic Episodes omnibus edition collected the novelizations in three volumes.
-Unlike previous editions the episodes are sorted by television series season.
-New material by D. C. Fontana, Norman Spinrad, and others was also included.
-The novelizations of "Mudd's Women" and "I, Mudd" were not included, nor was Lawrence's original novella, The Business, as Usual, During Altercations.
+Unlike previous editions the episodes are sorted by television series episode order.
+New material by D. C. Fontana, Norman Spinrad, and others, are also included.
+Due to rights issues, the novelizations of "Mudd's Women" and "I, Mudd" were not included, nor was Lawrence's novella The Business, as Usual, During Altercations.